-And, if my dear cuz Barb has her way, we might see Attle, after visiting Vancouver.
-Who knows?
-Now, she was a later, co-granddaughter to the miner, James Dickson, who was the subject of “Double Genealogy: the Adoption Witness.”
-By this time of his life, he was tending to rescue and safety issues in mines across BC.
-He and Nana now lived in the big city, Victoria.
-City folk, it is said, repair to places rural, to get away from it all.
+By this time of his life, Grandad James Dickson, who was subject of “Double Genealogy: The Adoption Witness” was tending to issues of safety in mines across BC.
+He and Nana now lived in the big city of Victoria.
+So did Granddad and Granny Hemmingsen.
+City folk, we heard, repaired to places rural to get away from it all.
 Maybe not the middle of the woods.
-Instead, we got away from it all, by visiting grandparents, in the city.
-Big brother, John and I rolled logs all the way to Victoria, or, were seasick on the Maquinna.
-Are we there, yet?
+We though, got away from it all, by visiting grandparents in the city.
+Big brother John and I either rolled logs all the way down the Strait to Victoria, or were seasick aboard the Maquinna.
+Are we there yet?

 Please scroll below, to comment.

 - John Oliver Hemmingsen (1913-2008) authored this scrapbook.
 All postings and pictures are from his family collection.
 Posthumously published at this blog under its copyright, below.

 - Note: John Dickson Hemmingsen and his wife Cherie, are authors of two inspirational books: “2000 Days in China” ISBN # 978-1-60264-538-7 and “Gifted Life: a Healing Odyssey” www.giftedlife.org The latter is a free online booklet.